MaxAndrewNZ/Landrov/README.md

 ### Sensor Example

 Running `client_example.py`, the rover will navigate in a set circuit for a few seconds and display `RGB` and `Depth` sensor data.
+The sensor data can also be seen by running `view_sensors.py`.

 ### Webapp Control Example